Ctrl-Arnav/Active-Threat-Fire-Detection-Model-YOLOv8/README.md

 ## Dataset

 The dataset used in this project was **collected and labeled manually**.
+Source:- Google Images and Roboflow Universe
 Images were categorized into three classes:

 * **fire**: Controlled or contained fires that do not pose immediate risk.
 * **HZRD**: Fires that are visually aggressive, irregular, wide-spreading, or contextually dangerous.